LakshyaSingh354/Inferno/README.md

 * **🧠 Graph-Level Optimization:** Implements static analysis and graph rewriting passes to improve computational efficiency.
 A key feature is a MatMul \+ ReLU fusion pass that restructures the computation graph to eliminate memory-bound bottlenecks.
 * **🔥 Low-Level CUDA Integration:** Generates C++ code that interfaces with both hand-tuned CUDA kernels and highly-optimized libraries like NVIDIA's cuBLAS for critical operations.
 * **🤖 Just-in-Time Backend:** Utilizes a JIT compilation engine, removing the need for complex, manual build steps by orchestrating the C++/CUDA compilation process dynamically.
 * **🔬 Quantitative Validation:** Performance improvements are rigorously validated through high-precision latency benchmarks and in-depth hardware-level analysis using the NVIDIA Nsight Compute profiler.
+* **✅ Constrained-Random Verification:** Includes a comprehensive verification suite for validating kernel numerical stability using post-silicon stress testing methodologies, ensuring correctness across edge cases, boundary conditions, and extreme numerical scenarios.

 ## **Performance Analysis**